Bulbinella talbotii: Taxonomy

 The Bulbinella genus was first established in 1843 by Carl Sigismund Kunth.
 Initially, six species from the Cape of Good Hope, in South Africa, were placed in the genus Bulbinella; three of them transferred from other genera and three of the species were described as new.
 In 1845, Joseph Dalton Hooker based his new genus Chrysobactron on B. rossii specimens collected from Campbell Island.
 B. rossii was first published in the Flora Antarctica by him, noting that Chrysobactron was "very nearly allied" and was similar to the South African Bulbinella genus, but he decided not to move the new genus into it.
 In 1906, New Zealand botanist Thomas Cheeseman had doubted numerous times about the generic status of the New Zealand species and placed them in Bulbinella rather than in Chrysobactron.
-B. tallbotii was first described in 1964 by the New Zealand botanist Lucy Moore in her revison of New Zealand's Bulbinella species.
+B. tallbotii was first described in 1964 by the New Zealand botanist Lucy Moore in her revision of New Zealand's Bulbinella species.
 Harry Talbot and Walter Boa Brockie assisted her in describing and collecting the species.

 In 1952, Lucy Cranwell studied the pollination of various New Zealand plant species; in her study, she mentioned the points of similarity between the grains of South African Bulbinella species and New Zealand Chrysobactron (now known as Bulbinella) species, but no other differences were mentioned by her.
 There are twenty-three species in the genus Bulbinella; seventeen of which are located in South Africa, and six in New Zealand.